Lazy-Solutions/AdvancedSceneManager/docs/README.md

 > If you find something missing in the docs, or something that could be explaned.
 Please ask in an new Issue!
 > It would help us greatly.

+> The documentation is intended to always reflect the latest version of ASM.
+However, updates to the docs can sometimes take time, so some parts may lag behind.
+> Some parts may still be applicable to 2.7, others might not.

 [Quick start](guides/Quick%20start.md)\
 [Updating ASM](guides/Updating.md)\
 [Videos](<guides/Videos.md>)\